Tariq Malik: Career

 Tariq served as Chairman NADRA from June 2021 to June 2023.
 He served as Chief Technical Advisor at the United Nations Development Program January 2017 - August 2021, Senior Technical Consultant at the World Bank from March 2016 - February 2017, and Senior Industry Consultant Government Systems from May 2014 - February 2016.
 He served as Chairman NADRA from 2012 to 2014, and Deputy Chairman/Head of Technology from 2008 to 2012 at NADRA.
-During Ed McNamar and then Robert Ficano administration, he served as Deputy Chief Information Officer in Wayne County, Michigan, for over 10 years (1998-2008).
+During Ed McNamar and then Robert Ficano administration, he served as Deputy Chief Information Officer in Wayne County, Michigan, for over 10 years (1998-2008), and developed online Property Tax System.
 Before then he served as Senior Consultant in Information Systems for the government of Bahrain.

-His name was included in the World's 100 Most Influential People in 'Digital Government' by a European think tank known as "Apolitical".
+His name was included in the Top 25 ID Experts by Okta.
+Tariq was honored by his snapshot shown at Times Square on NASDAQ Screen on May 4, 2026.
+His name was also included in the World's 100 Most Influential People in 'Digital Government' by a European think tank known as "Apolitical".
 He was also named among the Top 100 Digital Influencers in the 'Digital Community' by One World Identity, a New York-based independent identity research and strategy think tank focused on cyber security, digital commerce and risk management.
 Before joining the World Bank, Malik helped governments to optimize use of Big Data and advanced data analytics from the platform of Teradata Inc. USA.